 The above table only includes the calculated net price for students that received some form of Title IV aid.

-Over a period of six years, the average net price paid by all freshmen at Eastern Illinois University has decreased by an average of 4.7% per year.
-This means that despite total costs rising at an average annual rate of 0.9% the average aid given to freshmen has increased at a faster rate.
+Over a period of six years, the average net price paid by all freshmen at Eastern Illinois University has increased by an average of 1.3% per year.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?